-- 1. Unscrew dipstick then remove it and wipe clean. - Reinstall dipstick, screw in it completely. - Remove and check oil level.
+- 1. Unscrew dipstick then remove it and wipe clean. - 2.
+Reinstall dipstick, screw in it completely. - 3.
+Remove and check oil level.
 It should be near or equal to the upper mark.

-- 1. Full

-- 2. Add
+TYPICAL 1.
+Full 2.
+Add

-- 3. Operating range

 To add oil, remove dipstick.
 Place a funnel into the dipstick tube to avoid spillage.